 Patina Maldives’s many signature dining experiences – is the manifestation of the latter: a conscientious lifestyle and plant-based concept…

-In an age where conscious consumption is at the top of everyone’s minds, Patina Maldives is the ideal ecotourism destination to experience what every ecologically sound diet should look like.
-The culinary concept on the North Malé Atoll is based on the nose-to-tail, root-to-leaf principle: a concept that both minimizes waste and advocates the benefits of a plant-based diet.
+Patina Maldives is the ideal ecotourism destination to experience what every ecologically sound diet should look like.
+The culinary concept is based on the nose-to-tail, root-to-leaf principle which minimizes waste and advocates a plant-based diet’s benefits.
 Roots – one of Patina Maldives’s many signature dining experiences – is the manifestation of the latter: a conscientious lifestyle and plant-based concept that was created responsibly for curious foodies seeking nutritional food and drink without compromising flavor and quality.

-All this is accomplished in an environment where ingredients are ethically produced: Patina Maldives also constructed an on-island organic permaculture garden where fresh produce is cultivated for departments all across the island, effectively reducing greenhouse gas emissions during the supply chain process.
-This development is so immersive that guests are encouraged to explore and even forage their own variety of vegetables and herbs available within the garden.
+Patina Maldives’s on-island organic permaculture garden makes this all possible.
+This is where departments all across the island get fresh produce, reducing greenhouse gas emissions during the supply chain process.
+Guests can also explore and even forage their own variety of vegetables and herbs available within the garden.
 All drinking water on the island is produced and bottled in-house with the help of their on-island Nordaq water bottling plant.
-In addition, every cocktail and spirit served at Patina Maldives, including their always-bustling Fari Beach Club, will begin using distribution tech ecoSPIRITS to distribute low-carbon low-waste mixes to begin eradicating packaging and class waste from their supply chain.
+Additionally, every cocktail and spirit served at Patina Maldives will begin using distribution tech ecoSPIRITS to distribute low-carbon low-waste mixes to begin eradicating packaging and class waste from their supply chain.

 (Return to Top)